Wintellect/MSLearn/Introduction to Git/includes/05-fix-simple-mistakes.md

  rename {CSS => assets}/site.css (100%)
 ```

-The `--no-edit` option tells Git to make the change without starting up a text
-editor to change the commit message.
-You can also use `--amend` to edit a
-commit message, to add files accidentally left out of the commit, or to remove
-files that were added by mistake.
+The `--no-edit` option tells Git to make the change without starting up a text editor to change the commit message.
+You can also use `--amend` to edit a commit message, to add files accidentally left out of the commit, or to remove files that were added by mistake.

-The ability to change history (we will see later that there are other ways
-besides `--amend`) is one of Git's most powerful features.
-Like most power
-tools, it has to be used carefully -- in particular, it's a bad idea to change
-any commits that have been shared with another developer or published on a
+The ability to change history is one of Git's most powerful features.
+(We will see later that there are other ways to accomplish this besides `--amend`.)
+As with most power tools, it has to be used carefully.
+In particular, it's a bad idea to change any commits that have been shared with another developer or were published on a shared repository.
-shared repository.

 ### Exercises:

 * Run `git log -n1 --pretty=fuller`.
-What do you notice about the AuthorDate
-  and CommitDate fields?
+What do you notice about the AuthorDate and CommitDate fields?
 * Compare that to the output of `git log -n1`.
-Which date is reported by
+Which date is reported by default?
-  default?
 * Can you think of cases where the author and committer would be different?
 (See `git help am` for a hint.)

 ## Retrieve an earlier version of a file

 One thing that git makes easy is retrieving an earlier version of a file.
-You
-may have deleted more than you intended with a wildcard, damaged a file
-experimenting with `sed`, or simply have made a series of changes that you
+Perhaps you deleted more than you intended with a wildcard, or you damaged a file experimenting with `sed`, or you simply have made a series of changes that you
 later regret.

 Your friend in this situation is `git checkout`.
 For example,

 ```
 $ rm index.html .bak